 ✔ Modern disk drives are effective [15]. ✔ Cormen et al. [1] apply cache-aware algorithms to binary search trees.

-Some sentences are difficult to reword, but at least try to avoid references-as-nouns.
-Beginning a sentence with a reference is particularly egregious.
+Some sentences are difficult to reword, but at least make an effort.
+Beginning sentences with references is particularly egregious.

 Commas that group digits in large numbers must not be spaced.
 This takes some effort in math mode: use braces or TeX will treat the commas like argument separators.